yshshrm/RaahDarshani/README.md

 * IBM Watson for object detection
 * (say) for text-to-speech
 #### Progress
-* Right now we are able to implement hardware part.
+* Right now we were able to implement the hardware solution.
 Our system is detecting that there is a obstacle in its path.
-Also our image detection is working properly. now we just need to take input for object detection and implement these two feature in one.
+Also our image detection is working properly. now we just need to take input for object detection and implement these two features together.